chenw7/CS-32-Projects/README.md

 ## Project 1
 Text-based game in which user tries to kill all "rabbits" on the board.

-Concepts Involved: Dynamic Programming, Object-Oriented Programming, and Linkers
+Concepts Involved: Dynamic Memory Allocation, Object-Oriented Programming, and Linking

 ## Project 2